Mealman1551/ArchivedDataCodec/README.md

     ```bash
     cd ~/adc/linux-release
     ```
-4. Grant execution permissions:
+4. Extract the binary and dependecies:
     ```bash
-    chmod +x adc1.2
+    tar xf bin.tar.xz
     ```
+5. Make it executable:
+    ```
+    chmod +x adc.bin
+    ```

-5. Run the script:
+6. Run the script:
     ```bash
-    ./adc1.2
+    ./adc.bin
     ```

 SHA-256 checksum: `8F5D0B2DA09BCD057C84E5B087995A52D76E492CDBE341DC2268613E611A1A8D`

-### Unix
+### Unix (BSD, Solaris)

 1. Install Python3

+2. Donwload the source code from /src

-2. Run the source code
+3. Run the source code in python3

 ## Usage

-Download the setup for Windows or use Git clone in Linux and run the executable.
+Download the setup or clone the repo on Linux and install or follow above instructions for using the program

 ## License